-Security ownership of certain record and beneficial owners of more than 5% of common shares as of December 31, 2023:
+Security ownership of certain record and beneficial owners of more than 5% of common shares as of December 31, 2025:

-Title of Class Name & Address of Record Owner & Relationship w/ Issuer Name of Beneficial Owner & Relationship w/ Record Owner Citizenship No. of Shares Percentage Class A Class B Class C 31/F Tower One & Exchange ALI is both the beneficial and record owner of the Issuer.
-Filipino 4,322 1,913 106 75.31% Class A Class B Class C Industrial Estate Corp.
+Title of Class Name & Address of Record Owner & Relationship w/ Issuer Name of Beneficial Owner & Relationship w/ Record Owner Citizenship No. of Shares Percentage Class A Class B Class C 31/F Tower One & Exchange ALI is both the beneficial and record owner of Filipino 4,322 1,913 106 75.31%

+Makati City ALI is the parent of the Corporation the Issuer.
+Class A Class B Class C Industrial Estate Corp.
 SUDECO is both the beneficial and record owner of the Issuer.
 Filipino 1,082 156 4 14.75%